 Food tends to be one of the biggest line items in most people’s budgets.
 Therefore, one of the best ways to be frugal is to cut your food expenditures, especially when dining out or even getting food to go.

-They clip coupons, shop sales and stay prepared with Frugal Snacks.
-They bypass the coffeeshop in favor of brewing at home along with a Frugal Breakfast.
+They clip coupons, shop sales at the grocery story and stay prepared with Frugal Snacks and Cheap Appetizer Ideas.
+They bypass the coffeeshop in favor of brewing at home along with eating a at-home Frugal Breakfast.
 They go food shopping ahead of time and plan and prep for Frugal Dinners.